ipfs/team-mgmt/Project Management Process.md

 - has a list of milestones, ordered by completion time

 Pipelines
-- are mechanisms to move goals from "not done" to "done"
+- are stages through which goals move, the steps between "not done" and "done"
 - guide the software development process

 ## Projects